 When you start receiving orders, you can manage them in the orders section.

 All the data you need to prepare and deliver the groceries to your customers can be found in the reports section.

 As a Producer Hub you can give other local hubs permission to sell your products on their shopfront as well as your own.

-If you have a product which can be sold in different forms (eg. potatoes sold in 500g, 1kg and 2 kg quantities) then you can simplify your listings by adding variants.
+If you have a product which can be sold in different forms (eg. potatoes sold in 500g, 1kg and 2kg quantities) then you can simplify your listings by adding variants.

 If you sell irregular items like meat or vegetables (eg. a whole chicken, a large pumpkin) which are priced by weight then you can learn how to do this here.

-You can restrict access to your shop if want your shop to be only accessible to "members" or invited customers.
-For example you may offer discounted produce to members of the community who have all contributed to your business, or if you wished to only sell to specific commercial customers.
+You can restrict access to your shop if want your shop to only be accessible to "members" or invited customers.
+For example, you may offer discounted produce to members of the community who have all contributed to your business, or if you wished to only sell to specific commercial customers.